DPotoyan/Chem324/ch04/note04A.md

 ### Spherical harmonics

-The functions $Y_{J,m}(\theta,\phi)$ are spherical harmonics that frequently occur in problems with spherical symmetry as the convenient basis of expansion.
+- The functions $Y_{J,m}(\theta,\phi)$ are spherical harmonics that frequently occur in problems with spherical symmetry as the convenient basis of expansion.
 Spherical harmonics are important in many theoretical and practical applications, e.g., the representation of multipole electrostatic and electromagnetic fields, computation of [atomic orbital](https://en.wikipedia.org/wiki/Atomic_orbital) [electron configurations](https://en.wikipedia.org/wiki/Electron_configuration), representation of gravitational fields,  MRI imaging for streamline tractography, and the magnetic fields of planetary bodies and stars.

 ![](./images/sphhar.gif)

-Spherical harmonics consist of associated Legendre polynomials ($\theta$ part) and complex exponential ($\phi part$)

-In and physical science, [spherical harmonics](https://en.wikipedia.org/wiki/Spherical_harmonics) are defined on the surface of a sphere.
+- Spherical harmonics consist of associated Legendre polynomials ($\theta$ part) and complex exponential ($\phi part$) In and physical science, [spherical harmonics](https://en.wikipedia.org/wiki/Spherical_harmonics) are defined on the surface of a sphere.
 The spherical harmonics are a complete set of on the sphere, and thus may be used to represent functions defined on the surface of a sphere, just as circular functions (sines and cosines) are used to represent functions on a circle via [Fourier series](https://en.wikipedia.org/wiki/Fourier_series).
-Like the sines and cosines in the Fourier series, the spherical harmonics may be organized by (spatial) angular frequency, as seen in the rows of functions in the illustration on the right.
+Like the sines and cosines in the Fourier series, the spherical harmonics may be organized by (spatial) angular frequency.

 The following relations are useful when working with spherical harmonics:

+**Orthogonality**
 $${\int\limits_0^{\pi}\int\limits_0^{2\pi}Y_{l'}^{m'*}(\theta,\phi)Y_l^m(\theta,\phi)\sin(\theta)d\theta d\phi = \delta_{l,l'}\delta_{m,m'}}$$

+**Triple product**
 $${\int\limits_0^{\pi}\int\limits_0^{2\pi}Y^{m''*}_{l''}(\theta,\phi)Y_{l'}^{m'}(\theta,\phi)Y_l^m(\theta,\phi)\sin(\theta)d\theta d\phi = 0}$$

 $${\textnormal{unless }m'' = m + m'\textnormal{ and a triangle with sides }l, l', l''\textnormal{ can be formed:}} \\